400th Anniversary Events

 This wonderful book has been written for all members of our community; our Latymer families, alumni and staff members, current and past – and of course for our partners and friends in Hammersmith.
 We hope reading about the twists and turns of our long and fascinating history is as intriguing and enjoyable as the writing of it is proving to be.

-We’re thrilled to be launching the online Latymer Digital Collection in January 2024.
+We’re thrilled to be launching the online Latymer Social Archive on 25 January 2024.
 This dynamic space will be created by Latymer pupils – both past and present, and will focus on school life throughout the ages.

 From scanned images of our Foundation’s original Minutes book, to photos of form groups, sports teams and school trips; and from the entire series of the Latymerian magazine, to audio interviews and video content – it’s a wonderful collection of historical documents and evocative personal memorabilia.
-Alongside these anecdotes from former staff and students, the Collection carries the unabridged essays which have been contributed to our anniversary
+Alongside these anecdotes from former staff and students, the Latymer Social Archive carries the unabridged essays which have been contributed to our anniversary book, Latymer 400.

 The names of Latymer’s ‘eight poore boyes’, along with the first Foundation Governors, can clearly be seen in the 17th-century admissions ledger – some illiterate Governors having to sign with a mark.
 A sad insight into the times can be found in the ‘remarks’ column by the boys names, the word ‘deceased’ bringing home the reality of childhood in a period in which many didn’t live to become teenagers.